In this article, You will read everything about Biosphere Reserves in India for UPSC IAS Exam with Map.

 - Biosphere Reserve

 The International Co-ordinating Council (ICC) of UNESCO’s designation of ‘Biosphere reserve’ for natural areas became active in November 1971.
-There are 18 Biosphere Reserves in India.

 Features of Biosphere Reserve